bzliu94/bzliu94.github.io/README.md

 <img title="A gem" src="shape1 - cropped, resized, and cleaned.png">

 # Brian's perambulations
+## 2018-12-07

+We are waffling -- we have another idea for lax Boolean semiring and (min, plus) semiring MM approaches.
+In 2016, we described a possible way to solve APSP that involves first solving (min, plus) MM via Chan 2008 red-blue dominance queries.
+We can reduce APSP to lax Boolean MM, which reduces to (min, plus) MM.
+The idea is that (min, plus) MM takes time in O(n ^ 2 * log(n) ^ 2), though there is a chance that the reductions may introduce extra polylogarithmic factors.
+It would be great if this works as then we have something to show for our time.
+We note that these ideas do not necessarily imply good times for strict Boolean semiring and standard (plus, times) ring flavors of MM.

 ## 2018-12-06

-We have dropped lax Boolean, strict Boolean, f.p. (plus, times), (min, {plus, max}) (i.e. tropical) matrix MM approaches.
+We have dropped lax Boolean, strict Boolean, f.p. (plus, times), (min, {plus, max}) (i.e. tropical) MM approaches.
 We posted a postmortem in our FMM repository.
 We believe that if we are to come back to this problem later, that we will need a good understanding of tensors.

 Perhaps it is telling that we regret not being able to make a worthwhile article (currently) given that the typesetting we arrived at is so pleasant.